-

 Are You Sabotaged By Your Inner Hyper-Achiever?

-A high-tech leader, let’s call him Jason, said, “I can’t relax; I always have to do something useful.
+A tech leader, let’s call him Jason, said, “I can’t relax; I always have to do something useful.
 Nobody makes me do so; it’s me.
 This is how I am”.
 Jason is not alone.
 Many of us have such hyper achievers in us, pushing us to do more.
 This trait may have helped us be where we are, yet its…

 -